 Non-compliance with capital or other statutory or regulatory requirements.
 Pending legal or regulatory proceedings against the entity that may result in claims the entity cannot satisfy.
 Changes in law or regulation or government policy expected to adversely affect the entity.
 Uninsured or underinsured catastrophes.

 The auditor must consider whether events or conditions exist that may cast significant doubt on going concern.
-This is not a one-time check — the auditor must remain alert throughout the audit.
+This is not a one-time check.
+The auditor must remain alert throughout the audit.

-Step 2: Evaluating management's assessment
+Evaluate management’s assessment

-Regardless of whether indicators are identified, the auditor must evaluate management's assessment of the entity's ability to continue as a going concern.
-This includes considering whether management's assessment covers at least twelve months from the reporting date and evaluating the process and underlying assumptions.
+Regardless of whether indicators are identified, the auditor must evaluate management’s assessment of the entity’s ability to continue as a going concern.
+This includes considering whether management’s assessment covers at least twelve months from the reporting date and evaluating the process and underlying assumptions.
+The file should tell a story here.
+It should show what the team asked, what management replied, and what evidence closed each point.
+Where the working papers (WPs) read like a list of ticks against a template, a reviewer has nothing to verify against.

-Step 3: Additional procedures when doubt is identified
+Perform additional procedures when doubt is identified

 When events or conditions are identified, the auditor must: